darsain/sly/README.md

 + **basic**: items snap to edges (ideal if you don't care about "active item" functionality)
 + **smart**: same as basic, but activated item close to, or outside of the visible edge will be positioned to the best logical position to help with further navigation
 + **centered**: activated items are positioned to the center of visible frame if possible
-+ **forceCentered**: active items are always centered & centered items are always active. every change in position activates item that is right now in center
++ **forceCentered**: active items are always centered & centered items are always active. every change in position activates item that is right now in center. with this navigation type, each item is considered to be a separate page, so each item receives a page button in pages bar.

 ###### Scrollbar